chiizujin/edsa/README.md

 ### Latest updates

+**2025-12-03**
+- clearslot 1.0 - A Python script to delete all image and body data files for a specified breed slot.

 **2025-11-30**
 - Norn Statistics 1.3 & Medical Monitor 1.5 - Fixed a bug which caused the hotkeys (CTRL+4/5) to sometimes operate without CTRL pressed.
 This has also been fixed in SunlitMiracle's updated versions, which are now included as standard in the downloads.

 **2025-11-14**
 - Electronic Butler 1.1 - Removed URGEs and other small changes.

-**2025-11-10**
-- Bounty Bugs 1.3 - Removed URGEs and some CHEMs/STIMs, added EMITs, and several other changes.

 → [Previous updates](https://github.com/chiizujin/edsa/blob/main/previous_updates.md)